webblepebbles/MetalRenderr/README.md

 - Does it work with xxx launcher?

-  As long as your launcher doesn't mess with display libraries, GLFW or EGL (like Prism does), it would work.
+ ~~As long as your launcher doesn't mess with display libraries, GLFW or EGL (like Prism does), it would work.
 It has been verifyed to NOT work on Prism launcher.
-The Offical Mojang launcher works.
+The Offical Mojang launcher works.~~ Irrelavent now, GLFW checks are removed

 ---